InfoGata/videogata-plugin-typings/doc-website/docs/intro.md

 ### About

-VideoGata is plugin based video player.
+VideoGata is a plugin based video player.